 Spanish traditions are generally deeply rooted and yet again much respected in all regions of Spain.

 San Cristóbal de La Laguna, photos of which emphasize holidays with romance, delivers an ideal backstage for dramatic spectacles.
 Such public undertakings are not only meant to show off something.
 Their cult serves Spanish customs also in the name of Catholic faith.
-The fact that it is united in the case of la Laguna by guilds and brotherhoods of all sorts of interests, is good for the second largest town of of the biggest Canary Island .
+The fact that it is united in the case of La Laguna by guilds and brotherhoods of all sorts of interests, is good for the second largest town of of the biggest Canary Island.

 One of those guilds is named Cofradia de Misericordia (brotherhood of compassion) in Spanish.
 It was once linked to charity work and financial support for the first hospital of La Laguna.
-This pioneering brotherhood with 30 brothers had helped with the administration of said Hospital de los Dolores under the management of Juan de Oñate from 1519 onwards.
+This pioneering brotherhood with 30 brothers had helped with the administration of the said Hospital de Los Dolores under the management of Juan de Oñate from 1519 onward.
 The guild was reinstated and truly revived on July first of 1952, after it had been dormant for a long time after the Middle Ages.